Design Painting Art Direction

 Visual Designer - Artist

-My most recent exhibition ‘Truth, like love and sleep resents approaches that are too intense’ took place at Centrespace Gallery and contained a selection of paintings related to the idea of approaching a subject through skirting means.
+My most recent exhibition ‘Truth, like love and sleep resents approaches that are too intense’ took place at Centrespace Gallery and contained paintings create through, or related to the idea of approaching a subject through skirting means.

 A Formative Experience

-The exhibition that inspired this redesign was called ‘Conflict, Time, Photography.’ at the Tate Modern.
+The one that inspired this redesign was: ‘Conflict, Time, Photography’ at the Tate Modern.

-It was my first real introduction to Photography as a flexible form of artwork that sat alongside paintings, that could be both gruesome and beautiful.
-Kijuki Kawada was a photographer who captured the aftermath of the Hiroshima bombing, showing the city in ruin, and you can almost feel the radiation through the grain in the photographs.
+It was my first introduction to Photography as a flexible form of artwork that appeared in a gallery setting.
+Kijuki Kawada was a photographer who captured the aftermath of the Hiroshima bombing, showing the city in ruin, radiation almost felt through the grain in the photographs.

 "Truth, like love and sleep, resents approaches that are too intense" - WH.
 Auden